4 Functions

 sample(new_dt, 20, replace = TRUE)

-The probabilities of the values we want to randomly select can also be determined by the prob.
+The probabilities of the values we want to randomly select can also be determined by the prob argument.
 This is perfect for weighted probability.
 Example is a die of unequal prob.

 die <- 1:6